 Keeping us warm in the winter and cool in the summer doesn’t come free.
-Traditional heating and cooling systems leave huge carbon footprints.
+Traditional heating and cooling systems leave huge carbon footprints and are notoriously inefficient.
 Adapting our buildings with zero-carbon alternatives, like efficient heat pumps fueled by clean energy, will help us reduce the amount of fossil fuel emissions we burn to stay comfortable.
-UB will establish a net zero-carbon heating and cooling strategy for buildings on all three campuses.

 Phase I (2021): A newly formed task force will perform a detailed study of campus central utility plant options to convert to zero carbon heating and cooling - the process will estimate GHG reductions and costs associated from replacement of individual boiler/chiller/towers with centralized technologies as well as energy source modifications